-When executed properly, the act of gardening lets us take personal nutrition into our own hands in a budget-friendly way, and one of the things we can do to save even more money is to start our own garden plants from seed before the outdoor season begins.
+When executed properly, the act of gardening lets us take personal nutrition into our own hands in a budget-friendly way, and one of the things we can do to save even more money is to start our own garden plants from seed before the season begins.
 This is a relatively easy thing to accomplish, as long as you have the right tools and supplies.
 The trick, however, is doing so in a budget-friendly way.

 Let’s start with the containers for starting seeds.
 The first thing you will need is a starter or propagation tray with a plastic dome lid.
-The standard tray is 10 inches wide by 21 inches long (24 cm wide by 37 cm long) and is capable of housing over 100 seedlings.
+The standard tray is 10 inches wide by 21 inches long (24 cm wide by 37 cm long), and is capable of housing over 100 seedlings.

-You can start seeds by simply filling the tray with growing medium and planting the seeds, but this may require transplanting some of the seedlings into individual containers so the seedlings can grow big enough to eventually be planted in an outdoor garden.
+You can start seeds by simply filling the tray with growing medium and planting the seeds, but this may require transplanting some of the seedlings into individual containers in order for the seedlings to grow big enough to eventually be planted in an outdoor garden.

 You can use plastic cups with holes punched in the bottom to allow for adequate water drainage, or individual plastic seed starting cells that fit comfortably into the propagation tray.
 These allow the grower to have one plant in each cell, and to grow it until they reach the desired size.
 The tray, individual planting cells, and the humidity dome can usually all be purchased for about $9 (£7).

-Adequate lighting is a must for raising healthy seedlings indoors.
-A two-foot, four-bulb T5 fluorescent light fixture is easy to mount, low in energy usage, and provides excellent light coverage for one standard propagation tray.
+Adequate lighting is a must for raising healthy seedling indoors.
+A two foot, four bulb T5 fluorescent light fixture is easy to mount, low in energy usage, and provides excellent light coverage for one standard propagation tray.
 It will also help supply the heat that seeds need to germinate.
-Proper lighting is important for seedlings as they begin the process of photosynthesis and developing both vegetative and root growth.
+Proper lighting is important for seedlings as they begin the process of photosynthesis, and developing both vegetative and root growth.

-Raising seedlings in a sunny window will result in plants that are “leggy” (from stretching to receive light) and have only modest root growth.
-The light fixture and bulbs will be the most cost-intensive part of this project, but they are necessary when starting seeds indoors.
-Depending on the brand, a decent light will cost around $110-$125 (£66 – £99).
+Raising seedlings in a sunny window will result in plants that are “leggy” from stretching to receive light, and have only modest root growth.
+The light fixture and bulbs will be the most cost intensive part of this project, but it is an invaluable asset when starting seeds indoors.
+Depending of the brand, a decent light will cost around $110-$125 (£66 – £99).
 Remember to look in the clearance section at your local indoor grow shop first for the best deals.

-Next, you need a potting mix for starting seeds.
-There are many mediums to choose from for germinating seeds, but the most cost-effective and reliable is an organic soilless growing mix.
-There are many kinds of mixes intended for seed starting on the market today, and the prices will vary, but generally, a 50-liter bag will cost less than $18 (£14).
+Next you need a potting mix for starting seeds.
+There are many mediums to choose from for germinating seeds, but the most cost effective and reliable is likely an organic soilless growing mix.
+There are many kinds of mixes intended for seed starting on the market today, and the prices will vary, but generally a 50 liter bag will cost less than $18 (£14).

 An important point to keep in mind is that this really is an initial investment.
-Most of these items are reusable in the following years.
+Most of these things are reusable in the following years.
 The planting tray, any leftover growing medium, and properly stored seeds will still be good to use.
 This is especially true of the light.
-The bulbs should give you several years of service before needing to be replaced, and the fixture will last much longer.
+The bulbs should give you several years of service before any need replacing, and the fixture will last much longer.